11 Alternatives to Shutters to Spruce Up Exterior Windows

 An awning is typically either a cloth or a wooden "overhang" that is seated above your windows on the exterior of your home.
 They can help provide some shade during the midday when the sun is at its maximum height in the sky.

 They're great if you're looking for purely decorative alternatives to window shutters, but otherwise they're typically stationary and don't provide any privacy.
-You can build them in many shapes like pergolas, for instance.
+You can build all types of awnings in many shapes like pergolas, for instance.

 Sliding Barn Door Window Coverings